 - This is because of the high mortgage loan balance and tradelines are reported on the credit report

 - Once monthly payments have been seasoned for six or more months, credit scores will go back up and even go up higher

-- Remember that credit scores will fluctuate month to month depending on many factors
+Credit scores will fluctuate month to month depending on many factors.

 Q: Is Hiring A Credit Repair Company Recommended For Florida Home Loans

-A: Credit Repair does work but credit repair is not recommended unless absolutely necessary during the mortgage process:
+A: Credit repair is not recommended unless absolutely necessary during the mortgage process: